A Local’s Guide to Your Fall UK Packing List

 Each month in Autumn offers something special:

-Top 5 Must-Have Items to Pack for a Fall Trip to the UK
+Top 5 Must-Have Items for Your Fall UK Packing List

-1. A good quality coat.
+- A good quality coat.
 Autumn coats should provide a bit of warmth, but don’t need to be winter-padded.
-Look for something that offers windbreaker and waterproof protection.
+Look for something that offers windbreaker and waterproof protection. 👉 Click here for my favorite Autumn hooded trench coat 👈

-3. Autumn sweaters.
+- Autumn sweaters.
 For any unpredictable weather, it’s good to have options.
-An Autumn sweater should be reasonably lightweight and easy to layer over t-shirts.
+Sweaters should be reasonably lightweight and easy to layer over t-shirts.
 Cardigans are great this time of year for days when the temperature can’t make up its mind.

-4. Compact umbrella.
-Especially important if you don’t have a hooded coat, you want something small enough to slip in your day bag, but sturdy enough to keep you dry without flipping inside out.
+- Compact umbrella.
+A travel umbrella is extra important if you don’t have a hooded coat.
+You want something small enough to slip in your day bag, but sturdy enough to keep you dry without flipping inside out.

 Fall Packing Hacks